Round 2 has now been launched. To pledge your participation, click here.

 The Knowledge Unlatched model depends on many libraries from around the world sharing the payment of a single Title Fee to a publisher, in return for a book being made available on a Creative Commons licence via OAPEN and HathiTrust as a fully downloadable PDF.

 Access to the Title Fee allows publishers to feel confident that they will not make a loss on a title if it is made Open Access.
-Publishers are willing to provide libraries with discounts and make books available on Open Access licences if they can be assured that their core costs will be covered.
+Publishers offer libraries discounts and if another format is also purchased to thank libraries for their support.

-Once it has reached scale, this model is expected to be financially self-sustaining: the costs of operating Knowledge Unlatched will be covered by a very small percentage of each Title Fee.
+Once KU has reached scale, this model is expected to be financially self-sustaining: the costs of operating Knowledge Unlatched will be covered by a small service charge added to the Title Fee to cover KU’s administrative costs.

-During the Pilot, Knowledge Unlatched worked to secure pledges from more than 200 libraries in order to unlatch a collection of 28 front-list titles from 13 recognised scholarly publishers.
+During the Pilot, Knowledge Unlatched secured pledges from nearly 300 libraries in 24 countries in order to unlatch a collection of 28 front-list titles from 13 recognised scholarly publishers.
 Click here to find out more about the Pilot.